-While the continuum limit of the one-dimensional MPS class is comparatively straightforward, the two-dimensional equivalent has proved more challenging.
+While taking the continuum limit of the one-dimensional MPS class is comparatively straightforward, the two-dimensional equivalent poses more problems.
 It is true that we can simply posit the form of a two-dimensional (or higher-dimensional) cMPS as being generated by the continuous measurement process of a lower-dimensional auxiliary boundary field \cite{osborne:2010a}, however this is unsatisfactory for at least two reasons.
 Firstly, in such a setting it is not clear, a priori, how one might impose certain desirable symmetries, such as rotational symmetry, on the physical quantum state.
 Any variational class intended for the efficient description of real-world physics should be capable of manifestly exhibiting such symmetries.
 Secondly, for discrete systems higher-dimensional generalizations of MPS already exist, such as the PEPS class, which have been powerful tools in understanding the physics of local hamiltonians.
 As such it is also of theoretical importance that we arrive at a continuum limit of PEPS that mirrors the one-dimensional cMPS class.

-In \cite{brockt:2012a} a path integral representation was obtained for the one-dimensional cMPS class from the traditional discrete MPS class by taking a well-behaved continuum limit.
-It is this representation of a cMPS that we use as our guide for constructing higher-dimensional classes with manifest symmetries; in field theory, path integral formulations are ideally suited for the imposition of symmetries that would not be manifest according to, e.g., canonical quantisation of the field.
-Our strategy is then to develop a continuum limit of of a special class of PEPS such that the physical state is a superposition of field coherent states with amplitudes given by a path integral over an auxiliary system and such that the desired symmetries are manifest.
+In previous sections we obtained a path integral representation for the one-dimensional cMPS class from the traditional discrete MPS class by taking a well-behaved continuum limit, and which we can use as our guide for constructing higher-dimensional classes with manifest symmetries; in field theory, path integral formulations are ideally suited for the imposition of symmetries that would not be manifest according to, e.g., canonical quantisation of the field.
+Our strategy is then to develop a continuum limit as a superposition of field coherent states with amplitudes given by a path integral over an auxiliary system and such that desirable symmetries are manifest.